-There are 112 public schools in San Francisco.
-Of these, 74 are elementaries.
-And they vary in quality — a lot.
+San Francisco boasts 114 public schools.
+Of these, 75 are elementaries, and they vary in quality — a lot.
 Each year, parents enter the dreaded school lottery, hoping to get lucky.

 Welcome to the San Francisco Unified School District’s (SFUSD) enrollment process.
 It’s fraught with confusion and frequent disappointment – that’s the bad news.
 The good news is that SFUSD boasts many quality schools – and, given some resourcefulness and a bit of good luck, you’ll eventually find one for your child.

 To get started, narrow your search.
 GreatSchools can help with its school-specific ratings and parent reviews.
 It also provides district report cards (called Schools Accountability Report Card or SARC) that detail demographic and testing data.
 Start searching for San Francisco schools.

 SFUSD’s website also links to each school’s Schools Accountability Report Card, the SARC’s one-page version (called Highlights), and the Balanced Score Card, which includes the principal’s goals and challenges at the school.

 Parents for Public Schools San Francisco also has a wealth of information on its website, and offers year-round workshops, as well as advice and connections to “parent ambassadors” who can give you details about schools that interest you.
 The organization’s listserve is a quick way to get lots of information about individual schools; it will also keep you abreast of upcoming enrollment events.
 The PPS-SF site also links to the district’s data about which schools are in highest demand — the “Wait Pools.”